Ian Bermingham: 2022 season

 On 9 December 2021, Bermingham signed a contract for the 2022 season, his thirteenth at the club.
 Bermingham made his 350th league appearance for the club and 450th club appearance in all competitions on 23 May 2022 in a 3–0 win over Bohemians at Richmond Park.
 On 31 August 2022, Bermingham announced via a club announcement that 2022 would be his final season after 13 years at the club, revealing that he agreed with club owner Garrett Kelleher that it would be his final season when signing his final contract with the club, also confirming that he would be retiring from professional football.
 His final appearance in professional football came in a 4–0 win over Shelbourne on 6 November 2022, with Bermingham coming on at half time as a substitute before being subbed off in the last minute of the game to a guard of honour from his teammates.

-After retiring from playing professionally, he signed for local club ROC Celtic in Ballyfermot, alongside former teammate Killian Brennan.
+After retiring from playing professionally, he signed for local club ROC Celtic in Ballyfermot, alongside former Pats teammate Killian Brennan.